archethic-foundation/archethic-docs/docs/participate/dex/05-Guide_Usage/01-swap.md

 - **Token Availability**: Verifies that the necessary token to swap is available in your wallet.

 :::info
-When swapping involving UCO (the native token of the Archethic blockchain), the system automatically calculates and reserves the necessary amount for transaction fees associated with liquidity addition.
+When swapping involving UCO (the native token of the Archethic Public Blockchain), the system automatically calculates and reserves the necessary amount for transaction fees associated with liquidity addition.
 As a result, the maximum amount of UCO that can be allocated is less than your total UCO balance to accommodate these costs.
 :::

 ## Step 2: Finalizing swap: Confirmation and Validation Steps